derekpitt/weather_crc/readme.md

 > accumulating data).

-Wlcrc implements hash.Hash, but adds a Sum16() function to get the current value.
+Weather_crc implements hash.Hash, but adds a Sum16() function to get the current value.

 # Example